russellgordon/icd2o-s2-2023-24/src/site/notes/All Prior Classes.md

 > [!NOTE]
 >
-> If you wish, after Evening Study, you may update your laptop to macOS Sonoma, as we will not be using the Playgrounds coding environment again this year.
+> If you wish, after Study this evening, you may update your laptop to macOS Sonoma, as we will not be using the Playgrounds coding environment again this year.

 </div></div>